m1zander/m1zander.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD student at the University of Colorado Boulder in the Department of Information Science.
+I am a PhD student in Information Science at the University of Colorado Boulder.
 My research focuses on the societal and environmental impacts of the data center industry in the United States and Northern European countries.
 I am co-advised by [Dr. Leysia Palen](https://www.colorado.edu/cmci/people/information-science/leysia-palen) and [Dr. Alison Cool](https://www.colorado.edu/cmci/people/information-science/alison-cool).
 I am a member of the EPIC lab (Empowering the Public with Information in Crisis).

 <!--- You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.--->